OWASP/owasp-mastg/docs/MASTG/techniques/android/MASTG-TECH-0037.md

 ```

 So far so good, but we know nothing about what a valid license key looks like.
-To get started, open the ELF executable in a disassembler such as @@@iaito.
+To get started, open the ELF executable in a disassembler such as #MASTG-TOOL-0098.
 The main function is located at offset `0x00001874` in the disassembly.
 It is important to note that this binary is PIE-enabled, and iaito chooses to load the binary at `0x0` as image base address.

 <img src="../../../../../assets/Images/Chapters/0x05c/disass_main_1874.png" width="100%" />